Advancing Social Innovation

 African Philanthropy Forum Systems Change Program

-The Program has been developed as a response to 3 observations:
+The programme has been developed as a response to 3 observations:

 • Social innovation towards systems change in Africa needs support to achieve impact at scale;